Teenagers Need More Sleep

 Is there Anything Normal about Teen and Adolescent Sleep?

 SleepEdu.org is dedicated to meeting the educational needs for professionals in the sleep medicine field.
-We provide online continuing education courses of a variety of pertinent Sleep related topics that are approved for BRPT CSTE credits (sleep), AARC CRCE credits (respiratory care) and CSRT/CPD credits (respiratory therapy – Canada).
+We provide online continuing education courses of a variety of pertinent Sleep related topics that are approved by the BRPT for CSTE credits (sleep medicine), by the AAST for CEC credits (sleep medicine), by the AARC for CRCE credits (respiratory care) and by the CSRT for the CPD credits (respiratory therapy – Canada).
 Understanding teenagers additional sleep needs, we offer the course entitled, “Sleep Across the Age Continuum: Is There Anything Normal About Teen and Adolescent Sleep?”

 - Correlate the changes in sleep-wake schedule of the teenager and adolescent with expected behavioral changes reflective of restorative sleep.